codersforcauses/workshops/docs/2021-2022-summer/introduction-web-basics.md

 ### Attributes
-Most tags have attributes that specify information or change the tag.
+Most tags have attributes that specify information or change the tag in some way.
 The most common being `class` and `id`.

 #### Most Common Attributes
 - `class`: used to specify one or more class names for a HTML element.